-Nestled along the Blue Ridge Parkway, Asheville, North Carolina is the perfect destination for those who are looking for a getaway weekend.
-Known across the Southeast as a top tourist destination, there is plenty to keep you busy.
-You can easily spend a weekend in Asheville communing in nature, shopping eclectic stores in the art district, and touring America’s largest castle!
+Nestled along the Blue Ridge Parkway, Asheville, North Carolina is the perfect destination for those who are looking for a weekend.
+Known across the Southeast as a top tourist destination, there are plenty of things to do in Asheville.
+Spending a weekend in Asheville NC will give you the opportunity to commune with nature, shop at the eclectic stores, and tour America’s largest castle!

-Get an early start on Saturday and tour the 250-room Biltmore House.
-You can do a tour on your own or with a guide.
-There is a audio guide that I would recommend you get so you know what you are looking at in each space.
-Take time to explore the beautiful, manicured gardens.
-In summer, they are full of colorful roses.
+There is an audio guide that I would recommend you get so you know what you are looking at in each space.

 Biltmore is also known for its winery.
 Do the tour of the winery and you will get a free wine tasting!
 You can also purchase wine while there.

 You will also find plenty of shops (North Carolina goods, toys, confectionary & more) along with a coffee shop and locally made ice cream shop.

 A tour of the Biltmore house will take approximately 2 hours, and then you will want to give yourself 1-2 hours to see everything else.
 Be sure to get your Biltmore Estate tickets in advance!

 Visit the Sunset Terrace at Omni Grove Park Inn